Tyrrrz/YoutubeDownloader/Readme.md

 [![Release](https://img.shields.io/github/release/Tyrrrz/YoutubeDownloader.svg)](https://github.com/Tyrrrz/YoutubeDownloader/releases)
 [![Downloads](https://img.shields.io/github/downloads/Tyrrrz/YoutubeDownloader/total.svg)](https://github.com/Tyrrrz/YoutubeDownloader/releases)

 YoutubeDownloader is an application that lets you download videos from YouTube.
-You can just copy-paste URLs of any videos or playlists and download them directly to a format of your choice.
+You can just copy-paste URLs of any videos, playlists or channels and download them directly to a format of your choice.
 It also supports searching by keywords, which is helpful if you want to quickly look up and download videos.

 ## Download